Derby Counselling Centre

 Areas of counselling we deal with

 Without funding or grants, our clients are our sole source of income .
 We therefore levy an affordable fee, but one that is based on the client's capacity to pay.
-The initial assessment is £10 and after that, the minimum fee is £15 per session.
-However, the average charge tends to be £20-25.
-We are able, in certain circumstances, to lower a fee if the client is unable to afford it.
-It is the avowed intent of the Centre to make counselling as accessible for the client as possible, without them worrying unduly over costs.
+The initial assessment is free and after that the standard fee is £15 per session (subject to negotiation) It is the avowed intent of the Centre to make counselling as accessible for the client as possible, without them worrying unduly over costs.